react-cosmos/react-cosmos/docs/usage/fixtures.md

 | `fixtureFileSuffix` | Suffix for fixture files (eg. `example.fixture.jsx`).                             | `"fixture"`      |
 | `ignore`            | Patterns for ignoring fixture and decorator files (eg. `["**/dist/**"]`).         |                  |

-## Fixture Controls
+## UI controls

-A props panel is created automatically for [Node fixtures](#node-fixtures) in the Cosmos UI.
+Props controls are created automatically for [Node fixtures](#node-fixtures) in the Cosmos UI.
 This enables you to tweek component props and see the result in real time, without any configuration.

-You can also get a custom control panel by manually defining the UI controls in your fixtures.
+You can also create custom controls in the [Control Panel](user-interface.md#control-panel) by manually defining the UI controls in your fixtures.

 ### `useValue`